Wainuiomata High School: History

 In the early 2000s, the government reviewed the entire state school network in Wainuiomata under the direction of Minister of Education (and Wainuiomata resident) Trevor Mallard.
 At the time, the suburb of 16,000 people had two secondary schools, Wainuiomata College (opened 1963) and Parkway College (opened 1972).
 Both schools had declining roll numbers and their facilities were underutilised; in the 2001 school year, Wainuiomata College had 450 students and Parkway College had 350 students.
 It was decided to rationalise the two secondary schools by merging them to form a new single secondary school, Wainuiomata High School on the Parkway site.
 The merger took effect in January 2002, ready for the 2002 school year.

 Parkway College, like most New Zealand state secondary schools built in the 1970s, was constructed the "S68" standard plan.
 The S68 is characterised by single-story classroom blocks of concrete block construction, with low pitched roofs and internal open courtyards.
 When the two schools merged on the one site, the combined 800 students exceeded the capacity of the school's three S68 blocks (A, B and C blocks), requiring relocatable classrooms to be moved on site to deal with the extra students.
 Government funding saw a new five-classroom "social sciences" block (F block) open in early 2004 as a permanent solution.
 However, the school's roll soon increased to 940 students, requiring the relocatable classrooms to remain.

 The old Wainuiomata College site was abandoned, and in 2005, it was used as the filming location for the first series of school-based comedy Seven Periods with Mr Gormsby.
 Much of the old school was destroyed in an arson attack in July 2010.

 Enrolment

 Wainuiomata High School does not operate an enrolment scheme, so the school is open to enrolment from any eligible student.
 Its effective service area is the entire Wainuiomata Valley, although it is easily accessible from most parts of Lower Hutt via the 160 "Wainuiomata North" public bus route, which stops outside the school and connects to Waterloo Interchange railway station and the Queensgate bus interchange in central Lower Hutt.
 In 2008, it was estimated around 40 students attending the school (or 5% of the roll) resided outside of Wainuiomata.

 At the October 2012 Education Review Office (ERO) review of the school, Wainuiomata High School had 830 students, including five international students.
-The school roll's gender composition was 52% male and 48% female, and its ethnic composition was 41% New Zealand European (Pākehā), 41% Māori, 13% Pacific Islanders and 5% Other (including Asian).
+The school roll's gender composition was 52% male and 48% female, and its ethnic composition was 41% European New Zealanders (Pākehā), 41% Māori, 13% Pasifika and 5% Other (including Asian).

-The school has a socio-economic decile rating of 3I (high-band decile 3), meaning it draws its school community from areas of moderately-high socio-economic disadvantage when compared to other New Zealand schools.
-The current decile came into force in January 2015, after a nationwide review of deciles following the 2013 Census.
-Previously, Wainuiomata had a decile of 4J (low-band decile 4).